This is part of The Shadow League’s yearly Black History Month In Focus series celebrating Black excellence in sports and culture.

 Barry Bonds should be in the Hall of Fame.
 We know this.
 Bonds was considered a Hall of Famer with the Pittsburgh Pirates before his alleged “juicing” accusations and according to MLB Network had an 8.4 career WAR before he ever started “allegedly” juicing and blasting missiles into the waters of McCovey Cove, which sits past the right-field wall at AT&T Park.

 Before he eventually zoomed past the great Hank Aaron for No. 1 on MLB’s coveted all-time home run list.

 This particular list encompasses the greatest African-American MLB players who have not been voted to the Hall of Fame and are not named Barry Bonds.
 It’s only right that a wide range of Black Knights and the accomplishments they made in the game of baseball be highlighted during Black History Month.

-Flood’s daughter Shelly recently told legendary baseball writer Bill Rhoden: “I want my father in the Hall of Fame because I understand that that institution houses the history; he is an important part of that history.”
+Flood’s daughter Shelly told legendary baseball writer Bill Rhoden: “I want my father in the Hall of Fame because I understand that that institution houses the history; he is an important part of that history.”

-On the 50th Anniversary of Flood vs. Kuhn, there is a petition for Flood to be inducted into Cooperstown.
+On the 50th Anniversary of Flood vs. Kuhn, there was a petition for Flood to be inducted into Cooperstown.
 It should have happened in 2019 when Harold Baines, Lee Smith, and others got in.
 It didn’t happen in 2020 either.